Stuart Ayres: Early career

-New South Wales state political career
+Political career

 Ayres was elected at the Penrith state by-election on 19 June 2010, receiving 66.3% of the two-party-preferred vote.
 Ayres took the previously safe Labor seat on a 25.7-point swing—the largest swing against a sitting government in New South Wales history.
 This turned Penrith into a safe Liberal seat at one stroke.
 Indeed, Ayres' primary-vote margin was enough to win the seat without the need for preferences.
 Like his partner, Marise Payne, Ayres is member of the Liberals' Moderate faction, and is a republican.
 In his maiden speech to parliament, he voiced his support for Australia to have an Australian head of state and become a republic.

 Following his re-election in March 2011, Ayres was elected to the position of deputy government whip in the NSW Legislative Assembly.
 Since then, he was promoted to Parliamentary Secretary for Roads and Transport and appointed as the Premier's Parliamentary Secretary for Western Sydney.
 In December 2013, Ayres was appointed as the Minister for Fair Trading and as the Minister Assisting the Premier on Western Sydney.
 Due to the resignation of Barry O'Farrell as Premier, and the subsequent ministerial reshuffle by Mike Baird, the new Liberal Leader, in April 2014 in addition to his existing ministerial responsibilities, Ayres was appointed Minister for Sport and Recreation, and appointed as a member of Cabinet.

 Following the resignation of Mike Gallacher in May 2014, Ayres gained the portfolio of Police and Emergency Services and lost the portfolio of Fair Trading.
 Following the 2015 state election, Ayres was sworn in as the Minister for Trade, Tourism and Major Events and the Minister for Sport on 2 April 2015 as a member of the second Baird government.
 In the first Berejiklian ministry, Ayres was appointed as the Minister for Western Sydney, the Minister for WestConnex, and the Minister for Sport, with effect from 30 January 2017.
 Following the 2019 state election, Ayres was sworn in as the Minister for Jobs, Investment, Tourism and Western Sydney in the second Berejiklian ministry, since 2 April 2019.